w4bo/AA2425-unibo-mldm/slides/_cs-brownspot.md

 #

-> Once the employee has collected almost 100 questionnaires, the company company ask us to apply machine learning techniques to understand which environmental conditions could be related to the spreading of the fungus.
+> Once the employee had collected almost 100 questionnaires, the company asked us to apply machine learning techniques to understand which environmental conditions could be related to the spreading of the fungus.

 If you were the analyst, what would you do?

 #

-> To us, it was impossible to apply machine learning techniques to data un paper.
+> To us, it was impossible to apply machine learning techniques to data on paper.
 > We prepared a Google Form where answers could be digitalized.
 >
-> The employee would take ~1 month to return us the digitalized questionnaires.
+> The employee would take ~1 month to return the digitalized questionnaires.
 >
-> **Issue #1**: some answers where inconsistent with the provided options.
+> **Issue #1**: some answers were inconsistent with the provided options.
 >
 > **Issue #2**: what about open questions?
 >
 > **Issue #3**: what about the trustworthiness of the data?
-E.g., there are some pesticides/fertilizers whose application is constrained by the Italian/European laws.
+E.g., there are some pesticides/fertilizers whose application is constrained by Italian/European laws.
 Can we trust the answers to these questions?
 >
 > **Issue #4**: we have a dataset of 100 features (assuming for simplicity that each question can be simply turned into an attribute), and a dataset of 100 data.

 Outcome?

 - This project was missing a proper plan (business+data understanding), and turned out to be a failure for the company.
-- Even if we apply ML techniques to the data, the result we get are not statistically relevant.
+- Even if we apply ML techniques to the data, the results we would get are not statistically relevant.